trueos/trueos-docs/trueos-handbook/preinstall.rst

 Certain Broadcom devices, typically found in cheaper laptops, are buggy and can have lockups when in DMA mode.
-If the device freezes, try switching to "PIO" mode in the BIOS.
+If the device freezes, try switching to *PIO* mode in the BIOS.
 Alternately, add :command:`hw.bwn.usedma=0` to :file:`/boot/loader.conf` and reboot to see if anything changes.